linkesch/medium-editor-insert-plugin/README.md

         - **deleteFile**: (function (file, that)) function deleting an image from a server
     - **embeds**:
         - **urlPlaceholder**: (string) placeholder displayed when entering URL to embed.
 Default: *type or paste url here*
+        - **oembedProxy**: (string) URL to oEmbed proxy endpoint, such as Iframely, Embedly or your own.
+You are welcome to use "http://medium.iframe.ly/api/oembed?iframe=1" for your dev and testing needs, courtesy of [Iframely](https://iframely.com).
+Default: none, which will make the plugin use pre-defined set of embed rules without making server calls.
     - **tables**:
         - **defaultRows**: (integer) default number of rows.
 Default: *2*
         - **defaultCols**: (integer) default number of columns.
 Default: *2*